 To keep track of your careers page unique visitors and their behaviors (e.g. where they click and how long they stay on your page) use Google Analytics.

 How can you improve your careers page conversion rate?

-Good functionality and design are the keys to careers page success.
-Here’s how to enhance both to improve your careers page conversion rate:
+Good functionality and design are the keys to a successful career website.
+Here are some careers page best practices that will enhance your conversion rate: